-Section in Issue Relevant provision New/Revised Administrative Procedures to be

-COA for in the SAG included in the SAG for Aided Schools

-Aided

-Schools

-A new section 3.8.6 is added as follows:

-3.8.6 Boarding Fee Remission

-The Principal may approve fee

-remission of boarding fees in respect of

-students in need, and shall maintain a

-register of such remission.
-The

-students' eligibility certificates issued

-by the SFAA may be used as reference

-to assess their eligibility for the fee

-remission.
-The permitted level of fee

-remission of boarding fees is 10% of

-the total fee income which means the

-maximum fee payable times the

-approved enrolment.
-However,

-approval may be sought to vary the

-1.7.0 level of fee remission in special cases.

-15.3 - Section 1 (item 2 All relevant sections and provisions in the

-school holidays under General SAG are applicable with the following

-revision:

-The original Section on "Transfer of

-"Summary of students" is re-numbered as 3.2.4 and a new

-Major Section 3.2.3 is added as follows:

-Requirements for 3.2.3 School days and school holidays

-School (a) The IMC should ensure that in drawing

-Operation") and up the school calendar and the school

-Section 3.2.2 on holiday list, the interests of students,

-"Attendance" teachers and other stakeholders are duly

-considered as well as the quality of

-learning and the maximisation of

-learning time, which are equally

-important.

-Section in Issue Relevant provision New/Revised Administrative Procedures to be

-COA for in the SAG included in the SAG for Aided Schools

-Aided

-Schools

-(b) The IMC should ensure that the school

-holiday list includes the general

-holidays gazetted by the Government of

-the Hong Kong Special Administrative

-Region and other requirements and

-recommendations regarding planning of

-school days and other school holidays

-as announced by the Permanent

-Secretary through circular.

-(c) The school should refer to the following

-details in calculating school holidays:

-(i) The number of school holidays,

-which should include public

-holidays, shall be 90 days a year,

-with three additional discretionary

-holidays. (ii) There should be no less than 190

-school days for whole-day schools

-and 209 days for bi-sessional

-primary schools.

-(iii) The dates and occasions of

-discretionary holidays, as well as

-the duration and the intended dates

-of school-based staff development

-days should be stated clearly in the

-school calendar.
-If school cannot

-fix the exact dates for staff

-development days at the beginning

-of the school year, the information

-on the number of such

-development days and whether or

-not students need to attend school

-should also be given in the

-calendar.
+Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures to be included in the SAG for Aided Schools 15 Student Matters Chapter 3 on "Student Matters" All relevant sections and provisions in the SAG are applicable with the following revision: Paragraphs 4 and 5 of section 3.8 are re-numbered as 5 and 6 respectively and a new paragraph is added as follows: 4.
+The Principal may approve fee remission of boarding fees in respect of students in need, and shall maintain a register of such remission.
+The students' eligibility certificates issued by the Student Financial Assistance Agency may be used as reference to assess their eligibility for the fee remission.
+The permitted level of fee remission of boarding fees is 10% of the total fee income which means the maximum fee payable times the approved enrolment.
+However, approval may be sought to vary the level of fee remission in special cases.

+Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures to be included in the SAG for Aided Schools Schools 15.3 School days and school holidays Education Regulations: R79 - R82 under paragraph 6 of section 1.5, section 2.3.3 on "Flexible use of learning time" and Appendix of Chapter 2 on "School days and suggested lesson time allocation for primary, secondary and senior secondary levels" All relevant sections and provisions in the SAG are applicable with the following revision: A new paragraph is added as follows: 4.
+School days and school holidays a.
+The IMC should ensure that in drawing up the school calendar and the school holiday list, the interests of students, teachers and other stakeholders are duly considered as well as the quality of learning and the maximisation of learning time, which are equally important. b.
+The IMC should ensure that the school holiday list includes the general holidays gazetted by the Government of the Hong Kong Special Administrative Region and other requirements and recommendations regarding planning of school days and other school holidays as announced by the Permanent Secretary through circular. c.
+The school should refer to the following details in calculating school holidays: • The number of school holidays, which should include public holidays, shall be 90 days a year, with three additional discretionary holidays. • There should be no less than 190 school days for whole-day schools and 209 days for bi-sessional primary schools.

-Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures to be included in the SAG for Aided Schools 16.2 Use of fund on maintenance works Section 8.3 on "Maintenance of premises" All relevant sections and provisions in the SAG still stand.
-16.3 Change of room use All relevant sections and provisions in the SAG still stand.
-16.4 Use of school premises for public and educational purposes Section 8.2 on "Use of school premises".
-All relevant sections and provisions in the SAG still stand.
+Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures to be included in the SAG for Aided Schools 16.2 Use of fund on maintenance Section 8.5 on "Maintenance of • The dates and occasions of discretionary holidays, as well as the duration and the intended dates of school-based staff development days should be stated clearly in the school calendar.
+If school cannot fix the exact dates for staff development days at the beginning of the school year, the information on the number of such development days and whether or not students need to attend school should also be given in the calendar.
+All relevant sections and provisions in the SAG still stand. works school premises" 16.3 Change of room use Section 8.6.2 on "Change of room use" All relevant sections and provisions in the SAG still stand.
+16.4 Use of school premises for public and educational purposes Section 8.2 on "Use of school premises" All relevant sections and provisions in the SAG still stand.